AmgiOS/babyfeed-privacy/terms.md

 You acknowledge that:

 - These Terms are between you and Mickael Akim Gauthier, NOT Apple
-- Apple is not responsible for BabyFeed or its content
+- Apple is not responsible for FeedEase or its content
 - Apple has no obligation to provide support
-- Apple is not liable for any claims related to BabyFeed
+- Apple is not liable for any claims related to FeedEase

 ### 15.2 Third-Party Beneficiary